 Recording: 2019, Orchestre Métropolitain de Montréal under the direction of Vincent de Kort

 Jaap Nico Hamburger writes music that is lyrical, evocative, and strikingly original.
-The recording of his piano concerto with the Orchestre Métropolitain de Montréal, with pianist Assaff Weisman and conductor Vincent de Kort, is set to be released August 2020 on Leaf Music, followed by two symphonies to be released in November 2020.
+The recording of his piano concerto with the Orchestre Métropolitain de Montréal, with pianist Assaff Weisman and conductor Vincent de Kort, was released in August 2020 on Leaf Music, followed by two symphonies in November 2020.
 His opera Goldwasser is in development, and will premiere in New York in 2021-22.